cameronmclean/pattern_mining/Notes for workshop facilitation.md

 raw material and knowledge dumps to further shape, and craft into potential patterns.

-Ensure to follow up with participants if they indicate the are keen.
+Ensure to follow up with participants if they indicate they are keen.
 It's nice to know their efforts are valued, being built on, and helpful.
 Ideally they can contribute and refine things further if they are so motivated.